 A shocker: US beaten by France 89-79 in World Cup quarters

-DONGGUAN, China (AP) — The U.S. has been ousted from medal contention by France at the World Cup, failing to capture gold at a major international tournament for the first time since the 2006 world championships.
+DONGGUAN, China (AP) — No gold.
+No medal.
+No more winning streak.

+The U.S. reign atop international basketball has ended — this time, thwarted by France at the World Cup.

-Evan Fournier scored 22 points, Rudy Gobert added 21 points and 16 rebounds and France beat the U.S. 89-79 in the World Cup quarterfinals on Wednesday, rallying from a seven-point fourth-quarter deficit to pull off the upset.
+For the first time since 2006, the U.S. sent NBA players to a major international tournament and won't win gold.
+Evan Fournier scored 22 points, Rudy Gobert had 21 points and 16 rebounds and France beat the U.S. 89-79 in the World Cup quarterfinals on Wednesday, rallying from a seven-point fourth-quarter deficit to pull off the upset.

+"Any loss hurts," U.S. coach Gregg Popovich said.
+"And in this situation, it hurts more.
+But life goes on.
+This is very important and we would have loved to have won ... but we're all grown, we all have families and lives and life goes on."

 The U.S. had won 58 consecutive tournament games in FIBA and Olympic competition, starting with the bronze-medal game at the 2006 world championships and continuing through every FIBA Americas, World Cup and Olympics event since.
 It was bidding to become the first nation to win three consecutive World Cups, after winning three straight Olympic golds in that span.

-But the best the Americans can do now in China is finish fifth.
-They're going home with a berth in the 2020 Olympics secured, but no medal.
+The best the Americans can do now in China is finish fifth, and they're assured of their worst finish in a big tournament with NBA players since placing sixth at the 2002 world championships.
+They're going home with a berth in the 2020 Olympics secured but no medal.

+"Just got to take it like a man at this point," U.S guard Kemba Walker said.
+"We lost.
+There's nothing we can do.
+We competed.
+We've been competing since day one that we got to training camp.
+But we gave it everything we've got.
+I know we're Team USA and things of that nature and they've been winning for a lot of years, but you know, we didn't get a chance to pull it off."

+Nando De Colo scored 18 for France.
+The French held the U.S. to 4 for 15 shooting in the fourth quarter — and benefited from the Americans going 4 for 11 from the foul line in the final 10 minutes.

 "We came here to win gold," Gobert said.
 "We knew it wasn't going to be easy.
 A lot of people counted us out, but we got the win."